 - Dog Training

-What You Need to Know About Introducing Your New Puppy to Your Resident Older Dog
+How to Introduce Your New Puppy to Your Older Dog: Introducing a Rescue Dog

 It is really important to be patient when introducing a new dog to other pets to prevent problems.
 Taking it slow is crucial, and be prepared to spend a lot of time supervising interactions to avoid any conflicts which may arise.